OctoNezd/oldlander/README.md

 ### iOS

+Note: macOS is required for this to work.

 Note: before running the following commands, make sure you have Xcode installed.

 1. Run `npm run wp-build` to build the extension